 Martin said a big focus of the conference is on implementation – bridging the gap between knowledge and action.

 “We have a huge chasm between what we know and our ability to implement that knowledge to benefit the most vulnerable abroad and here at home,” he said.

 The Consortium was founded in 2008 to bring together the rising number of global health programs at universities around the world following the passion of students who are demanding more equity in the world.
 Today, the Consortium has more than 120 members and is well-positioned to work with the U.S. government, which believes that stronger and more stable nations abroad mean a stronger and more stable America

 For a full list of speakers and details on the 45 sessions, please go to www.2013globalhealth.org.

 Eric Goosby (left), head of the new Office of Global Health Diplomacy will be on government panel.

 More than 150 universities now have global health programs.

-CUGH Conference 2009 -- panel of university presidents.
+CUGH Conference in 2009 -- Panel of University Presidents.

-Panelists included President Richard H. Brodhead Duke University; President Robert A. Brown Boston University; President Ronald J. Daniels The Johns Hopkins University; President Mark A. Emmert University of Washington; President James W. Wagner Emory University.
+President Richard H. Brodhead, Duke University; President Robert A. Brown, Boston University; President Ronald J. Daniels, The Johns Hopkins University; President Mark A. Emmert, University of Washington; President James W. Wagner, Emory University.